YangRui2015/GOAT/README.md

 # OOD Generalization for Offline Goal-conditioned RL (GOAT)
 Code for GOAT, a new weighted imitation-based method to improve OOD generalization for offline GCRL.

 We provide the benchmark for OOD generaliztion of offline GCRL with offline datasets in the 'offline_data' folder.
-Due to the storage limitation, we provide PointReach, FetchReach, FetchPush datasets, and the full offline dataset will be available soon.
+Due to the storage limitation, we provide PointReach, FetchReach, FetchPush, FetchPick datasets, and the full offline dataset will be available soon.

 <!--